sammyhenningsson/shaf/README.md

   resource_uris_for :post
 end
 ```
 Would add the following methods as instance method on Shaf::UriHelper.
-This module is then both included and extended into the `PostController` (which means that all uri helpers are be available as both class methods and instance methods in the controller).
+This module is then both included and extended into the `PostController` (which means that all uri helpers are available as both class methods and instance methods in the controller).

 | Methods                                | Returned string with no query_params (id may vary) |
 | -------------------------------------- | -------------------------------------------------- |